 My husband, Peter, and I spent the ’80s working as Field Linguists/Translators/Literacy consultants on Murray Island in the Torres Strait (known by most Australians as the birthplace of Eddie Mabo).

 For ten years (2004 – 2014), with our four children all grown, we traveled and worked overseas, with both of us teaching English and working as education consultants in China, Turkey, the UK, Saudi Arabia, and Malaysia.

 I am fascinated by languages, and I love to write.
 A lot of my work overseas involved producing educational materials.
-And now I am back in Australia, in a quiet country town (Northam, WA).
+And now I am back in Australia, retired and enjoying life in a coastal suburb.
 I find myself with time on my hands and with a wealth of experience to pour into my writing.

 (Oh, and the photo was taken in a hot air balloon over Kapadokya in Turkey.)